Diary of a Female Lead: Shujinkou Nikki

 Diary of a Female Lead: Shujinkou Nikki (主人恋日記, Shujinkō Nikki) is a Japanese manga series written and illustrated by Yuu Yoshinaga.
 It was serialized in Shogakukan's shojo manga magazine Betsucomi from August 2021 to May 2025.

+Synopsis

+Aoi Tsujimura has an inferiority complex especially when compared with her shōjo mangaka mother and her older brother Itsuki, who is an athlete, and a low self-esteem, as a result she often feels lonely.
+Due to this, Itsuki decides to interfere in Aoi's life and brings in his classmate Sena Mizusawa to freshen Aoi's life.